 For the longest time, I hated wearing shorts.
 Anything that fit my thighs and hips were way too big for my waist, or were made out of awful fabrics.
 When I did my deep closet cleanse, I ended up getting rid of every pair of shorts I had.
 This meant that this year I had to start over.
 My goal was to get two, maybe three pairs of shorts that I fee good in, that fit me and my values, and that will last for years.
 After few months of hunting, I've found three pairs that work brilliantly!
 Here's my five favourite tips for finding shorts that will work for you too, regardless of your size & budget!

 This is what I did for my first pair (and the pair I wear most).
 I reached out to notPERFECTLINEN and asked them to help me turn my favourite Japanese Trousers into a pair of shorts - they're the ones featured in all these images*.
 I sent them in my measurements and they made them exactly to what my body needed.
+I also now carry them in the shop!
 There are a couple other companies who are willing to adjust what they have if you need - just ask.
 Which leads to my next tip...

 Ask for Help

 Because I deal mostly with small businesses, I have no problem asking them to help me.
-Most are willing to look through their inventory to suggest pieces that will work for you - Hey Jude in Vancouver is amazing for this.
+Most are willing to look through their inventory to suggest pieces that will work for you - I for sure will.
 It's worthwhile to send a quick email asking for exact measurements, especially if something is handmade, vintage or final sale.
 I know I personally am happy to take the five minutes to measure a garment for someone if it means they will end up buying a piece that they will love for years and years.
 Other awesome women who are willing to go out of their way to help with this?
 Sarah from Fieldstudy and Sarah from at Boheme Goods (yes, they're both named Sarah).

 Looking to the past can bring some gems into the present.
 Since each generation had a different style you can find some uniquely spectacular pieces, often at lower price points.
-It can take hours of digging through thrift and vintage stores to find them, so I suggest turning to shops who have already done that for you (like Shop Flopsy Life, Hey Jude, Boheme Goods or Kindred Thrift).
+It can take hours of digging through thrift and vintage stores to find them, so I suggest turning to shops who have already done that for you (like Shop Flopsy Life, Hey Jude, or Boheme Goods).
 A couple things to keep in mind....